nickfargo/state/_posts/2012-11-13-lexical-binding-in-state-methods.md

 {% include examples/blog/2012-11-13/2.coffee %}
 {% endhighlight %}

-So with context bound to the owner, a state method has no idiomatic way to reliably identify the `State` to which it belongs.
-The expression `this.state()`, along with the subsequent [`.superstate()`](/api/state--methods--superstate) call, are effectively dynamic references, possibly changing with each transition, and so the state method body simply cannot ascertain the semantic value of either one.
+Binding context to the owner therefore leaves a state method with no idiomatic way to reliably identify the `State` to which it belongs.
+The expression `this.state()`, along with the subsequent [`.superstate()`](/api/state--methods--superstate) call, are effectively dynamic references, which may change with each transition, and so the state method body simply cannot ascertain the semantic value of either one.

 ### [Lexical state context](#lexical-state-context)

 What a state method requires is a lexical binding to the `State` in which it is defined — a reference that never changes, regardless of which descendant state may be inheriting the method.

-So, instead of having the framework apply state methods in the context of the owner, we have it bind the context to the `State` that contains the method.
+Instead of having the framework apply state methods in the context of the owner, then, we have it bind the context to the `State` that contains the method.
 The direct reference to the owner object is lost, but the owner is still easily retrieved with a call to [`this.owner()`](/api/#state--methods--owner), which of course returns the same owner no matter which of the owner’s `State`s `this` references.

 {% highlight javascript %}
 {% include examples/blog/2012-11-13/3.js %}